United States presidential debates: 1976 presidential debate

+1980 and 1984 presidential debates

+The League of Women Voters also sponsored the debates held in 1980 and in 1984.

-Debates were a major factor again in 1980.
+In 1980, debates were a major factor again.
 Earlier in the election season, President Carter held a substantial lead over his opponents.
 Three debates between Carter, former California Governor Ronald Reagan and Illinois Congressman John B. Anderson (who was running as an independent), were originally scheduled; along with a single vice presidential debate between incumbent Walter Mondale, former CIA Director George Bush, and former Wisconsin Governor Patrick Joseph Lucey.
 Carter refused to debate if Anderson was present and Reagan refused to debate without Anderson, resulting in the first debate being between Reagan and Anderson only.
 The second debate and the vice presidential debate were both cancelled.
 Reagan eventually conceded to Carter's demand, and a single debate took place with only Carter and Reagan.
 With years of experience in front of a camera as an actor, Reagan came across much better than Carter in the debate and was judged by voters to have won by a wide margin.
 Reagan's debate performance likely helped propel his landslide victory in the general election.

 The Reagan campaign had access to internal debate briefing materials for Carter; the exposure of this in 1983 led to a public scandal called "Debategate".

 In 1984, former Vice President Walter Mondale won the first debate over President Ronald Reagan, generating much-needed donations to Mondale's lagging campaign.
 The second presidential debate was held on October 21, 1984, where Ronald Reagan used a joke, "I will not make age an issue of this campaign.
 I am not going to exploit, for political purposes, my opponent's youth and inexperience", which effectively stalled Mondale's momentum.

 Since 1976, each presidential election has featured a series of presidential debates.
 Vice presidential debates have been held regularly since 1984.
 Vice Presidential debates have been largely uneventful and have historically had little impact on the election.
 Perhaps the most memorable moment in a vice presidential debate came in the 1988 debate between Republican Dan Quayle and Democrat Lloyd Bentsen.
 Quayle's selection by the incumbent vice-president and Republican presidential candidate George Bush was widely criticized; one reason being his relative lack of experience.
 In the debate, Quayle attempted to ease this fear by stating that he had as much experience as John F. Kennedy did when he ran for president in 1960.
 Democrat Bentsen countered with the now famous statement: "Senator, I served with Jack Kennedy.
 I knew Jack Kennedy.
 Jack Kennedy was a friend of mine.
 Senator, you're no Jack Kennedy."